Best Nikon Lenses for Videography

 This is a well-made lens.
 The lens comes with good quality dust and moisture sealing.
 Something that would encourage you to take it outdoors and shoot videos with it.
 The weight of the lens is a major issue.

-The 35mm prime is probably the closest competitor of the 50mm prime when it comes to take still photos.
+The 35mm prime is probably the closest competitor of the 50mm prime when it comes to taking still photos.

 The lens is equally suitable for video work.
 I have mentioned how the fast wide aperture is great for shooting cinematic effects.
 To be precise selective focusing.